Compare School Options

 Choose your area of study

 Decide what type of administrative role you would like to pursue.
 Is your interest in elementary, secondary, or higher education?
 Are you drawn to a specific area of education, such as curriculum development or special education?
-Clarifying these goals and interests will help you focus your search on programs that meet your specific criteria.
+Many programs allow you to select a concentration and specialize in one of these areas.

 Consider also the different types of degrees available in this field.
-Some common master’s degrees in educational administration include Master of Education (M.Ed), Master of Arts (MA), and Master of Science (MS).
+Some common master’s degrees in educational administration include Master of Education (MEd), Master of Arts (MA), and Master of Science (MS).
 Each type of degree takes a different practical and theoretical approach to curriculum design and hands-on learning.

 Research schools and programs